jfeldbrugge/Geometric-Algebra/index.md

 We will see that this outer product coincides with the outer product of vector analysis.

-From these definitions, it follows that the geometric product of two vectors can be expressed in terms of the more familiar inner and outer poducts
+From these definitions, it follows that the geometric product of two vectors can be expressed in terms of the more familiar inner and outer products

 $$\textbf{u}\textbf{v} = \textbf{u}\cdot\textbf{v} + \textbf{u}\wedge \textbf{v}$$